 On the "Additional" tab:Add a collection level URL and select the appropriate proxy settings:

 Scroll down to the bottom of the page to edit the service:

 Set the "service activation status" to available in the activation tab and enter today's date in the active from date box.

-Service description tab, enter any description if you so wish.
-It is not required to have a description.
+On the Service description tab, enter a description if you wish, but it is not required.

 The local electronic collection is now ready to be used in the import profile.
-The file needs to be in either .mrc or XML format.
+The files you load with your import profile need to be in either .mrc or XML format.
 Using MarcEdit to determine match points and URL fields may be necessary.
 Download a free version of MarcEdit, https://marcedit.reeset.net/downloads.

 Open the file to find a consistent match point.
 A match point can be OCLC#, ISBN/ISSN number, or a unique vendor number.
 Unique vendor numbers are generally located in the 001.
 In that case, the 001 needs to be copied to 035 using MarcEdit's copy field function.

-Also, check to ensure the URL is located in the 856 subfield u, if the URL includes other subfields with note information that can be extracted using the import profile.
+Also, check to ensure the URL is located in the 856 subfield u, if the URL includes other subfields with note information, those can be extracted using the import profile.